 - Don’t Accept Lowball Offers: Insurance companies may sometimes offer settlements that are less than what you believe you are entitled to.
 Don’t hesitate to negotiate or seek assistance from a public adjuster if necessary.

 - Seek Legal Advice if Needed: If you encounter difficulties or disputes during the claims process, consider seeking legal advice from an experienced solicitor specialising in insurance claims.

 - Be Patient and Persistent: Dealing with insurance claims can be time-consuming, but it’s essential to be patient and persistent throughout the process.

 Remember, every insurance claim is unique, and the process can vary depending on your policy and insurance company.
-Staying organized and informed will significantly increase your chances of a successful fire damage insurance claim settlement.
+Staying organized and informed will significantly increase your chances of settlement of a successful fire damage insurance claim.